elianakim/speech_recognition_proj/README.md

 - Your code (`.py`)
 - JSON file with the test set output (`.json`)
 - A short report summarizing what you have done.
-Keep it at less than one page at font 14. (`.txt`)
+Keep it at less than one page at font 14. (`.pdf`)